zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/README.md

 ## Bonus Lab - Lab 7: Scaling and Performance in Autonomous Data Warehouse
-In this lab you will scale up your Oracle Autonomous Data Warehouse instance by adding more CPUs with on interruption to your service.
+In this lab you will scale up your Oracle Autonomous Data Warehouse instance by adding more CPUs with no interruption to your service.
 You will watch a recorded demo that shows the performance and concurrency impacts of scaling your service online.

 **Key Objectives**: